philratcliffe/openssl_examples/README.md

 insecure SSLv2 protocol.

 NOTE: ssl2 support is disabled by default with the latest versions of OpenSSL.
-Therefore, you will need to get source and compile it with ssl2 enabled to run the command below.
+To run the command below you will need to get the OpenSSL source and compile it with ssl2 enabled.

 ```bash
 $ sudo openssl s_server -ssl2 -key key.pem -cert cert.pem -accept 443 -www